deltxprt/coreos-ovh/README.md

     1. At the "Status" section, Select the 3 dots icon
     2. click "Start"
 4. SSH into the machine using the key you setup in the rescue menu (step 2.2.1b)
+> [!NOTE]
+> i personnaly went with cargo installation, but it came with some hurdles because of missing packages on debian that i had to install bit by bit.
 5. Coreos-Installer installation

     1. Build from source
         1. [Github](https://github.com/coreos/coreos-installer)
         2. [Getting started](https://github.com/coreos/coreos-installer/blob/main/docs/getting-started.md)
-        > [!NOTE]
-        > i personnaly went with cargo installation, but it came with some hurdles because of missing packages on debian that i had to install bit by bit.
         3. Using cargo
             1. run `curl https://sh.rustup.rs -sSf | sh`
             2. press enter for default installation
             3. then run `cargo install coreos-installer`
                 1. Each time it fails you need to install what is mentionned in the error (i'll try to redo an installation that will list the required packages soon)
             4. save the "coreos-installer" binary file it generated outside of the server (in case you need to reinstall coreos for some reason)
+> [!NOTE]
+> Don't take the disk ID with a `_1` at the end take the shortest name
 6. ignition/butane file setup
     1. Take the [config.bu](/config.bu) example file and drop it in your text editor
     2. We need to replace the following placeholders (ordered from top to bottom of the file):